How Singapore is improving food innovation, sustainability and productivity

 - A holistic approach to developing solid innovation capability based on synergistic elements including technology, people, process and strategy

-The process starts with a background study involving the leaders of interested organisations to understand their aspirations around innovation and helping them to think outside their box, says Ling.
+The process starts with a background study involving the leaders of interested organisations to understand their aspirations around innovation and help them to think outside their box, says Ling.
 “After that, we will conduct a workshop and interview with management as well as people on the ground.
 And after that, we will use the framework to score them, which will help them to prioritise where they should focus.”
 The result is an innovation report which highlights key aspects of innovation using data analytics and a roadmap for areas of improvement.

 Prof Pan and his team also built the food innovation maturity model with the future in mind.
-“One thing I highlight when we do the scoring is that this not a permanent level, because technology advances, there are ongoing developments and new industry competitors enter the market.
+“One thing I highlight when we do the scoring is that this is not a permanent level, because technology advances, there are ongoing developments and new industry competitors enter the market.
 So companies can use the tool to make sure they catch up with the changes in the landscape,” says Ling, who explains that the framework also aggregates data on an ongoing basis in order to improve the accuracy of future benchmarking.

 Going to market with the framework